wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'need to deliver an important message to their filthy master', 'love to make pranks',
-    'are covering the land in mud to prepare for the arrival of their drooping mistress', 'in hiding from the plane of earth',
+    'are covering the land in mud to prepare for the arrival of their drooping mistress', 'are in hiding from the plane of earth',
-    'recently born and very naive',
+    'were recently born and are very naive',
     'spy for their sloshy liege',
   ];
    gen_data['abhirclue'] = [